Diego Loyzaga: 2013–present: Comeback and new opportunities

 On May 21, 2016, when he celebrated his 21st birthday, he played the lead role of Rommel, a schoolteacher, in the MMK episode "Pasa" ("Bruise") reaching a 30.2% nationwide rating, which was more than twice as high as the 15.0% rating garnered by the Magpakailanman (MPK) episode aired by GMA 7.
 A number of Facebook, Twitter, and Instagram users commented that he had given justice to the lead role even without a romantic partner and that he deserved an acting award for such a commendable performance.
 Among the netizens who congratulated him on Twitter was Filipino recording artist and TV host Jed Madela.
 There were even comments on YouTube.com saying that Filipino talk show host and actress Kris Aquino had referred to him as the "male version" of diamond star Maricel Soriano and that Filipino comedian Vice Ganda had remarked that his acting performance was often comparable to that of Glaiza de Castro or Angel Locsin.

-In April 2021, Loyzaga stars in a mystery love story cinema film called “Death of a Girlfriend” directed by director, Yam Laranas.
+In April 2021, Loyzaga stars in a mystery love story cinema film called "Death of a Girlfriend" directed by director, Yam Laranas.
 This film is based on a true story.
 He will portray Alonzo alongside his co-star, AJ Raval as Christine.

-Loyzaga plays Ferdinand “BongBong” Marcos Jr., son of the former late president Ferdinand Marcos, in the historical fiction film Maid in Malacañang by Darryl Yap.
+Loyzaga plays Ferdinand "BongBong" Marcos Jr., son of the former late president Ferdinand Marcos, in the historical fiction film Maid in Malacañang by Darryl Yap.

+On May 15, 2024, the Coleen Garcia-Diego Loyzaga film "Isang Gabi" premiered in a Quezon City mall.
+Ricky Lee and Mac Alejandre wrote and directed the film, respectively.